Our SSL feature also includes

 Our users have been asking for free Let’s Encrypt certificates since it was first launched.
 Because of our custom tech stack, and for performance reasons, we have had to plan a Free SSL offering so that it does not limit performance, and affect performance and scalability negatively.

-This project is nearing an end, and we expect to add Free Let’s Encrypt as an option for Bolts before 2020 comes to an end.
+This project is nearing an end, and we expect to add Free Let’s Encrypt as an option for Bolts early 2021.

 Free Self-signed Certificates